Regent Theatre

 The original plan included a tearoom to the left of the main entrance with ornately plastered ceiling and timber panelling; and a crush room to the right, which has since been converted to an amusement arcade.

 Internally, the splendid, highly-decorative, Rococo-style auditorium remains remarkably intact, with alterations for bingo use in the 1980s made sensitively without compromising the possibility of future theatre use.
-While stalls seating has been removed, the architectural features remain, including the four boldly projecting bow-fronted boxes supported on single slender columns to either side of a now boxed-in proscenium, and the profusion of original decorative plasterwork adorning walls, ceiling, balcony, and box fronts.
+While stalls seating has been removed, the architectural features remain, including the four boldly projecting bow-fronted boxes supported on single slender columns either side of a now boxed-in proscenium, and the profusion of original decorative plasterwork adorning walls, ceiling, balcony, and box fronts.
 The stage house also remains intact.
 Originally with a capacity of 1,679, the theatre saw extensive live performance use; its 9m (30ft) stage supported by four dressing rooms.
 The theatre is a magnificent surviving example of its type.

 Why is this theatre at risk?